meabert/proxmox-tips-n-tricks/README.md

 Use case on the passthrough hardware:

-GPU - Dedicated docker VM for LLM, Transcoding and Rendering
+GPU - Dedicated docker VM for LLMs, Transcoding and Rendering

-HBA - Fully virtualized TrueNAS with 12 drive RaidZ2
+HBA - TrueNAS - Storage Inventory - 12 Hard Disks (Data), 1 Optane for
+L2ARC+SLOG, 6 SSD's (Metadata & Special Small Blocks) and three hot spares.

 ### Enable IOMMU in the bootloader ###